Dev-Gyinae/Dev-Gyinae/README.md

-# 💫 Who I be?:
+# Who I be?:
 Infrastructure engineer focused on stable deployments, observable systems, and data resilience.
-With over 2 years of DevOps practice and 4 years in network engineering, I bridge traditional operations with cloud-native tooling.
+With over a year of DevOps practice and 4 years in network engineering, I bridge traditional operations with cloud-native tooling.
 I prefer open-source, vendor-neutral solutions that promote flexibility, scalability, and long-term maintainability.

 Technical Core:
 ✓ Infrastructure as Code: Terraform, Helm Charts